Should I become a travel CRNA? Pay, contracts, and what most CRNAs don't tell you

 CRNAs practice under one of three legal frameworks depending on the state:

-Collaborative/physician supervision required: The remaining states require varying degrees of physician oversight — ranging from a supervising anesthesiologist physically present to a co-signing arrangement where the anesthesiologist is available but not necessarily present.
-The specific requirement depends on both state law and facility policy.
+Collaborative/physician supervision required: The remaining states require varying degrees of physician oversight – ranging from a supervising anesthesiologist physically present to a co-signing arrangement where the anesthesiologist is available but not necessarily present.
+The specific requirement depends on state law, facility policy, and the anesthesia group’s practice model.

 Why this matters for travel CRNAs: If you’re credentialed in a state where you’ve worked independently and you accept an assignment in a supervision-required state with an anesthesiologist-heavy group practice, the supervision dynamic changes.
 Some anesthesia groups structure travel or locum CRNA roles specifically in ways that reduce the coverage burden on supervising MDs.
 Others create tension.
 Ask specifically about the anesthesia practice model at any assignment you’re considering – is it CRNA-only, an anesthesiologist-led team, or a mixed model?